z-tb/demo-s3-bucket/README.md

-# Terraform AWS S3 Bucket Demo with EC2 and VPC
+# Terraform AWS S3 Bucket Demo with EC2, VPC, RDS and Fargate tasks

-Building on the previous S3 Bucket demo branch, this branch creates a Virtual Private Cloud (VPC) and associated network resources in AWS.
+Building on the previous demo branch, this branch creates an AWS Virtual Private Cloud (VPC), associated network resources, RDS postgres database and resources to support a python application running in Fargate (ELB, ECR, ECS).
 The purpose is to set up a secure and scalable network infrastructure for deploying applications.

 Additional Resources Created:
     VPC: A logically isolated section of the AWS cloud.